James Outman Preview, Player Props: Dodgers vs. Guardians

-The Los Angeles Dodgers, including James Outman (.286 on-base percentage in past 10 games, 69 points below season-long percentage), battle starting pitcher Noah Syndergaard and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.
+The Los Angeles Dodgers, including James Outman (.167 batting average in his past 10 games), take on starting pitcher Xzavion Curry and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Marlins.
+In his most recent game he had a hitless showing (0-for-3) against the Guardians.

 James Outman Game Info & Props vs. the Guardians